Terminating Withholding of Removal

 A Hearing Is Generally Required

-Under 8 C.F.R. § 208.24(f), the Department of Homeland Security (DHS) must file a motion to reopen your immigration proceedings in order to seek revocation.
+Under 8 C.F.R. § 208.24(f), the Department of Homeland Security (DHS) must file a motion to reopen your immigration proceedings in order to seek termination.
 This motion is filed with the immigration court that originally granted withholding.
 The immigration judge must then hold a hearing, during which you have the right to:

 • Be represented by counsel